marioZYN/Software-Engineering-2/RASD/RASD.md

 * The system detects whether the car is plugged into the power gird or not, if yes, applies 30% discount for this renting service.
 * The system detects the position of the car, if the car is 3KM away from the power station and the battery is more than 80% empty, charges 30% more for this renting service.

-**Exit condition**:The system calculate out the total fee for this renting servcie
+**Exit condition**:The system calculates the total fee for this renting servcie
 **Exception**:The user does not park the car in the safe area.
 **Exception handing**:The system notifies the user that he/she does not park the car in the correct position.